department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-06-13 - Engineering Decisions will be simplified to only include RFCs and ADRs.md

 * The omission of design docs and idea docs will lead to less documentation

+* Using a PR process may introduce a barrier to commenting for those not familiar with Github's pull request system and process.

 ## Alternatives

 * The existing process could be socialized and enforced by platform leadership, requiring no changes.